 We expect to finance all capital expenditures and acquisitions and pay dividends utilizing internally generated and additional funds.
-Additional funds may be obtained through: (i) borrowings under our existing \$300 million revolving credit agreement (which had \$80.8 million of available borrowing capacity, net of outstanding borrowings as of March 31, 2020); (ii) borrowings under or refinancing of existing third-party debt pursuant to mortgage loan agreements entered into by our consolidated and unconsolidated LLCs/LPs; (iii) the issuance of equity, and/or; (iv) the issuance of other long-term debt.
+Additional funds may be obtained through: (i) borrowings under our existing \$350 million revolving credit agreement (which had \$96.7 million of available borrowing capacity, net of outstanding borrowings and letters of credit as of March 31, 2021); (ii) borrowings under or refinancing of existing third-party debt pursuant to mortgage loan agreements entered into by our consolidated and unconsolidated LLCs/LPs; (iii) the issuance of equity pursuant to our ATM program, and/or; (iv) the issuance of other long-term debt.